hoplon/javelin/README.md

 * **Circular dependencies** between cells result in infinite loops at runtime.

-## Atomic Updates to Multiple Cells
+## Transactions

+The `dosync` macro facilitates atomic, transactional updates to cells.
+This can be used to coordinate or batch updates such that propagation occurs only once for the entire transaction instead of once for each individual cell update.

-Consider the following program:
+For example, consider the following program:

 ```clojure
 (defc a 100)